pulp/pulp_gem/staging_docs/user/guides/01-upload.md

 ## 2. Upload a file to Pulp

 Each artifact in Pulp represents a file.
-They can be created during sync or created manually by uploading a file
+They can be created during sync or created manually by uploading a file:

 === "run"
     ```bash